Taxation of international executives

 Investment income includes all profits and other economic advantages, regardless of its nature, paid in-cash or in-kind, arising directly or indirectly from patrimonial elements, assets or rights of a movable nature, as well as arising from their modification, transmission or termination.

-With certain types of Portuguese or foreign-sourced investment income, residents may choose between either being taxed at the withholding reduced tax rate or adding the income to the overall income and be taxed according to the general rules (progressive tax rates).
-Among investment income that may be excluded from overall income and taxed at reduced withholding special rates, are the following:
+With certain types of Portuguese or foreign-sourced investment income, residents may choose between either being taxed at the special tax rate or adding the income to the overall income and be taxed according to the general rules (progressive tax rates).
+Among investment income that may be excluded from overall income and taxed at reduced special rates, are the following:

 Non-residents are subject to PIT on their Portuguese-sourced investment income through withholding at the same withholding flat rates.